TOG11/DNB/README.md

 # ERRORS THAT NEED TO BE FIXED (READ THESE NOW!!!!)
 #### When doing ?spam it asks you for server ID not message
 #### When Executeing the command ?emb it does not delete the message reqested to be put into an embed
-#### to only allow account owner to execute commands (WARNING!!!!!!
-OTHER USERS CAN ACTIVATE YOUR SELF BOT BEWARE!
-THIS WILL BE UPDATED SOON!)
 #### To add more commands
 #### To add more customizable embeds
 #### To upgrade the nuke command